Research in Medical Radiation Science G (11476.1)

 Special assessment requirements

-All non-weighted activities must be satisafactorily completed during the scheduled mandatory tutorial times.
+All activities must be satisfactorily completed during the scheduled mandatory tutorial times.

 To succeed in this unit, students need to be actively involved in mandatory face to face tutorials which scaffold the completion of the assessment tasks.